Black Estate

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-Look it up →Winemaking and the Lineup
+Open in the app →Winemaking and the Lineup

 Nicholas Brown's cellar work is openly low intervention.
 All wines are fermented with indigenous yeasts and most are bottled unfined and unfiltered, with only minimal sulphur dioxide at bottling.
 Reds see varying proportions of whole-bunch fermentation and long elevage in older French oak; whites are pressed gently, settled briefly, and then fermented and aged on lees, with the single-vineyard Chardonnays seeing extended time in barrel and the Rieslings finished in a range of styles from off-dry to drier.
 The single-vineyard releases from each site (Pinot Noir, Chardonnay, and Riesling from Home, Damsteep, and Netherwood as the parcels allow) sit at the top of the lineup and are the most direct expressions of the three terroirs.
 Around them sit the Home Sauvignon Blanc, the Home Chenin Blanc, the Home Cabernet Franc, the Home Young Vines Chardonnay, the multi-vineyard Treble Pinot Noir, and the Damsteep and Netherwood Pét Nat sparkling wines.
 The Netherwood Chardonnay, sourced from older, low-yielding vines on greensand, is positioned as the estate's flagship; the Damsteep Riesling has emerged as the most internationally cited bottle in the range.